zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 [![](/images/zorah_12.jpg)](/images/zorah_12.jpg)

 In `vk_lod_clusters` the processing is structured a little differently; as a result, it generates a slightly different amount of work compared to my simpler demo I've been using for profiling, and also includes data serialization, so it runs a little slower - ~3m 20s with all mentioned optimizations included.
-In that time it runs all the processing described above and generates the 62 GB cache file - including, hilariously, almost 10 seconds it takes Linux to `fopen()` this file for *writing* as it takes a while to discard the existing file contents from the file system cache, if present there!
+In that time it performs all the processing described above and generates the 62 GB cache file - including, hilariously, almost 10 seconds it takes Linux to `fopen()` this file for *writing* as it takes a while to discard the existing file contents from the file system cache, if present there!
 Since I'm also running my 7950X in eco mode, we'll call it around 3 minutes, give or take.

 There are still opportunities for improvement, however.
-Notably, to be able to stream and display a scene like this efficiently, you need a separate hierarchical acceleration structure that allows to quickly determine the set of clusters to render; `vk_lod_clusters` [manages to do this using existing meshopt_ functions](https://github.com/nvpro-samples/vk_lod_clusters/blob/945d6c87f7b85c6239b1eb11515ae8f7dd8e2fc8/src/scene_cluster_lod.cpp#L370) but that code is not part of `clusterlod.h` yet.
+Notably, to be able to stream and display a scene like this efficiently, you need a separate hierarchical acceleration structure that can quickly determine the set of clusters to render; `vk_lod_clusters` [manages to do this using existing meshopt_ functions](https://github.com/nvpro-samples/vk_lod_clusters/blob/945d6c87f7b85c6239b1eb11515ae8f7dd8e2fc8/src/scene_cluster_lod.cpp#L370) but that code is not part of `clusterlod.h` yet.
 Also the default cluster partitioning algorithm used in `clusterlod.h` to create groups of clusters is currently only willing to group clusters that are topologically adjacent (as in, they share vertices); this can sometimes result in DAGs that have too many roots, as the groups aren't merged aggressively enough - and should be improved in the future as well (`vk_lod_clusters` falls back to a different `meshopt_` partitioning algorithm if it detects this case).

 But I'm happy to see a meaningful milestone for this code that started as a basic playground for clusterization algorithms.